 Oyster Shack also has a table d’hote special that offers a choice of daily dessert with coffee, tea or tisane for 5.95$, and though the Divas were too full for dessert we would happily return to try some.
 One menu option that Diva #1 would have liked to indulge in was the catfish burger which sounded very appealing.
 Catfish burgers are everywhere in Maine and a delicious substitute to a meat patty.
 You rarely see catfish on a menu in Montreal, let alone in a burger.
 This remains on our list of reasons to return to Oyster Shack and…well…the oysters.
 It seems kind of silly that we did not order oysters at Oyster Shack, but they do have a lot of variety so we got carried away with their other crustacean delights.

-Tagged: Bar, Bishop, Calamari, Catfish, Clam Chowder, Clam Chowder Poutine, Coconut Shrimp, Crab Cake, Downtown, Escargots, Fish & Chips, Lobster, Lobster Grilled Cheese, Lobster Mac n’ Cheese, Lobster Roll, Montreal, Oyster Shack, oysters, Seafood Platter, Shack, Shack Burger, Splendid
+Tagged: 1242 Bishop, Bar, Bishop, Calamari, Catfish, Clam Chowder, Clam Chowder Poutine, Coconut Shrimp, Crab Cake, Downtown, Downtown Montreal, Escargots, Fish & Chips, golden square mile, H3G 1S6, Lobster, Lobster Grilled Cheese, Lobster Mac n’ Cheese, Lobster Roll, Montreal, Montreal Restaurant, Oyster Shack, Oyster Shack Downtown Montreal, Oyster Shack Montreal, oysters, Seafood Platter, Shack, Shack Burger